2023 Most Popular Psychology Bachelor's Degree Schools in Missouri

 About 73% of the students majoring in psychology at the school are women while 27% are male.

 You’ll be in good company if you decide to attend University of Missouri - Columbia.
 It ranked #3 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Missouri list.
-Located in the medium-sized city of Columbia, Mizzou is a public school with a very large student population.
+Located in the city of Columbia, Mizzou is a public college with a fairly large student population.

 Of the 229 students majoring in psychology at Mizzou, 25% are male and 75% are female.

-Out of the 39 schools in Missouri that were part of this year’s ranking, Washington University in St Louis landed the # 4 spot on the list.
-WUSTL is a large private not-for-profit school located in the large suburb of Saint Louis.
+A rank of #4 on this year’s list means Washington University in St Louis is a great place for psychology students working on their bachelor’s degree.
+WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.

 Of the 189 students majoring in psychology at WUSTL, 24% are male and 76% are female.

-You’ll be in good company if you decide to attend University of Missouri - St Louis.
-It ranked #5 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Missouri list.
-Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.
+The in-demand bachelor’s degree programs at University of Missouri - St Louis helped the school earn the #5 place on this year’s ranking of the most popular psychology schools in Missouri.
+Located in the suburb of Saint Louis, UMSL is a public school with a large student population.

 Of the 132 students majoring in psychology at UMSL, 14% are male and 86% are female.